 Take the time to develop your skills at either making your own music, or becoming a pro at mixing, and your side business idea of dj-ing local events could turn into a much bigger endeavor.
 Though you’ll first need to command a solid knowledge of sound design, mixing and music production before expecting to land your first gig with this business idea, as developing an entirely new skill set is not for the faint of heart.

 Fashion, style, and grooming continue to be a lucrative side business idea that can be done in your hours outside of work.
 If you know how to mend clothes, then you have a growing market of budget-conscious and/or personalization-obsessed customers.
-Entrepreneur says you need around two thousand dollars to start a decent side business idea in this niche but there’s no harm in starting smaller and growing from there, as long as you can make magic with needle and thread.
+Many experienced entrepreneurs in this field say you need around two thousand dollars to start a decent side business in this niche, but there’s no harm in starting smaller and growing from there, as long as you can make magic with needle and thread.

 Nothing beats teaching more novice learners about your passion, hobby, or craft as a business idea (that’s a common theme here).
 Explore dozens of DIY portals (such as DIY.org, DIY Network, Instructables and Mahalo) to get business ideas on how to earn a healthy side income just by showing others how to do the things you love.
 You can also sift through the countless ad-supported YouTube channels that teach just about anything from guitar strumming to 3D printing.

-It’s funny how much baking can relate to making money.
+It’s funny how much baking can translate into different types of business ideas that make money.
 Start bringing in some side income by kneading flour, mastering the oven, and appeasing everyone’s sweet tooth.
 While some experts have already turned baking into their sole “bread and butter,” you need not leave your day job to pursue this business idea just yet.
-Depending on your experience, you can start by doing something simple on the side like perfecting Grandma’s nostalgic cookies before heading on to offer exquisite artisanal fare.
+Depending on your experience, you can start by doing something simple on the side like perfecting grandma’s nostalgic cookies before heading on to offer exquisite artisanal fare.

 If you don’t mind doing other people’s chores, then TaskRabbit may be the right side business idea for you.
 Earn a little side money doing odd jobs like walking your neighbor’s dog or mowing Mr. Smith’s lawn.
 Running errands not your style?
 Tell that to the top taskers on the portal who reportedly earn as much as $7000 a month, making this a full-time business idea for some.

-If you keep your money hidden in the attic or earning close to nothing in a savings account, you might want to consider putting it to better use through smarter stock investing as your side business idea.
+If you keep your money hidden in the attic or earning close to nothing in a savings account, you might want to consider putting it to better use through smarter stock investing as one of your side business ideas to keep slowly working on.
 Sure, there are plenty dangers to look out for, but most personal finance experts will advise you to start learning about the stock market if you want to grow your wealth, and to avoid jumping too heavily into trends like Bitcoin and other cryptocurrencies without proper understanding.